 - In order to assess the potential effects arising from the Development, the significance of such effects will be determined.
 The determination of significance relates to the sensitivity of the resource or receptor being affected and the magnitude of change as a result of the effect.
-The assessment of effects will combine professional judgement together with consideration of the following: - The sensitivity of the resource or receptor under consideration; - The magnitude of the potential effect in relation to the degree of change which occurs as a result of the Development; - The type of effect, i.e. adverse, beneficial, neutral or uncertain; - The probability of the effect occurring, i.e. certain, likely or unlikely; and - Whether the effect is temporary, permanent and/or reversible.
+The assessment of effects will combine professional judgement together with consideration of the following: - The sensitivity of the resource or receptor under consideration; - .
+The magnitude of the potential effect in relation to the degree of change which occurs as a result of the Development; - The type of effect, i.e. adverse, beneficial, neutral or uncertain: - · The probability of the effect occurring, i.e. certain, likely or unlikely; and - Whether the effect is temporary, permanent and/or reversible.

-- A generalised methodology for assessing significant effects is detailed below; however each individual technical area will have a specific assessment methodology which may vary from that detailed in the following subsections. - It is proposed to continue the 'in perpetuity' nature of the existing consent, Therefore the assessment of all technical areas considers the effects of the operational phase of the Development, without time limitations.
+- A generalised methodology for assessing significant effects is detailed below; however each individual technical area will - It is proposed to continue the 'in perpetuity' nature of the existing consent, Therefore the assessment of all technical areas considers the effects of the operational phase of the Development, without time limitations.
 Should decommissioning of the Development be required it is considered that the effects resulting from this activity/phase will be less than those resulting from the combined decommissioning/ construction phase associated with the removal of the Operational Corkey Windfarm and the construction of the Development, and as such this decommissioning phase has been discounted from further assessment.